natesymer/FHSTwitterEngine/README.markdown

 - Fixed bugs
 - Compatibility with alternative versions of OAuthConsumer

+**I'm from New Jersey, so pardon my sarcastic comments, mkay?**

 **Fixes for some common problems** (and best practices)

 - If you have any errors concerning multiple declarations for any class, check to make sure that any class is not importing another class which is importing the first class (aka `#import` loop - A imports B which imports A which imports B...)

+kthxbye